-Panel co-organizer and presenter: Distributed Multimodalities: Ethnographic Experiments in Memory and Performance, panel of Distribute 2020: A Biennial Conference of the SCA and SVA, May 7 to 9, 2020.
+Panel co-organizer and presenter: Distributed Multimodalities: Ethnographic Experiments in Memory and Performance, panel of Distribute 2020: A Biennial Conference of the SCA and SVA, May 7 to 9, 2020 (held online).

 Publication: (Forthcoming) “The Ghost Scrolls of Manshu-in and Tokugen-in: A Shutter-Stopping Tale of Visual Culture, Photo Curses, and Recontextualization” in Visual Anthropology Review.

-Film Screening: (Forthcoming) Okinami, at 16th EASA (European Association of Social Anthropologists) Biennial Conference, Lisbon, Portugal, July 21 to 24, 2020.
+Film Screening: Okinami, Film Programme of the 16th EASA (European Association of Social Anthropologists) Biennial Conference, Lisbon, Portugal, July 22, 2020 (held online).

 Film Screening: Okinami, at Cinema & Kurbelkiste Münster, Münster, Germany, January 29, 2020.

 Film Screening: Okinami at Okinami Shukaisho, Anamizu, Japan, August 4, 2019.